section-engineering-education/engineering-education/articles/flask-database-integration-with-sqlalchemy/index.md

 In Flask web applications, to manipulate databases, we will be using SQL and Object Relational Mapping (ORM).
 An ORM makes writing SQL queries easier for a programmer, because it enables us to write queries in an object-oriented language, and then ORM automatically translates it to SQL and retrieves the result in the form of an object.

 ### Prerequisite
-The perequisite for this article includes:
+The prerequisites for this article include:
-- Basic usage and implementation of a Flask Web app
+- Basic usage and implementation of a Flask web app.
-- Understanding of Object Oriented Programing Concepts with Python
+- Understanding of Object-Oriented Programming concepts with Python.
-- Understanding of Flask Views and Templates
+- Understanding of Flask views and templates.
-- Intermediate knowledge with the use of Terminal
+- Intermediate knowledge with the use of terminal.
-- Basic understanding of databases
+- Basic understanding of databases.

 ### Table of Contents
 At the end of this article, we will be able to do the following: